xbkaishui/julia/doc/stdlib/base.rst

    Register a zero-argument function to be called at exit.

+.. function:: atreplinit(f)

+   Register a one-argument function to be called before the REPL interface is initialized in interactive sessions.
+   The argument of ``f`` is the REPL object.
+   This is can be called from within the .juliarc.jl initialization file to customize the REPL.

 .. function:: isinteractive() -> Bool

    Determine whether Julia is running an interactive session.